Under Contract vs. Pending Home Sale: What's The Difference?

 A pending home sale is, in almost all cases, a legally-binding contract signifying that the seller has accepted the buyer’s offer.1

-Unlike the term under contract, though, a pending home sale means there are either zero contingencies, or the conditions have been successfully satisfied and signed off by the contracted parties.
-It also means the home buyer and the seller are primed to proceed with the transaction.
+Unlike the term under contract, though, a pending home sale means there are either zero contingencies, or the specific conditions have been successfully satisfied and signed off by the contracted parties.
+It also means the home buyer and the seller are primed to proceed with the real estate transaction.

 You’ll want to note that hiccups can still arise at this point in the process.
 Two of the most common issues include problems with the home’s title, such as a lien against the property and finances failing to come through for the prospective buyer.4